SeanPletan/experimental-web-app/README.md

 # experimental-web-app
 This is my first web application.
-It will be deployed with microsoft azure, with continuous deployment through this github active driectory.
+It will be deployed with github pages, and accessed through any web browser through my purchasing of a domain.